 - Emissions Trends

 National level trends in greenhouse gas emissions are available through the Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2012.
-The Greenhouse Gas Reporting Program collects information from the largest stationary sources in the U.S. and provides nearly complete emissions coverage for many of the largest emitting industries.
-Discussion of the trend in reported emissions from 2010 (or in some cases 2011) to 2012 from individual industries that report to the GHGRP is included in the industry specific reports.
+The Greenhouse Gas Reporting Program is different from the U.S. GHG Inventory in that it collects information from the largest stationary sources in the U.S. and provides nearly complete emissions coverage for many of the largest emitting industries.
+Trends in emissions reported for individual industries are discussed in the industry-specific reports.

 - Emissions by GHG